masuday/Blupf90TutorialStandard/vc_advanced_aireml.md

 program doesn't add the intercept.
 In such a case, the model doesn't contain any intercept but does contain user-supplied covariates only.

+Note that these options do not work with `OPTION EM-REML`.
+The current version of AIREMLF90 will tell you this limitation when the program meets this condition.

 ### Results ###